 - Trapezius which rotates and elevates the scapula with elevation (lifting up) of the upper arm

 Note that during elevation the Glenohumeral Joint rotates 2° for every 1° of scapulothoracic rotation (most of us don’t need to worry about this fact but it can be handy for clinicians to know).

-- Common injury at the Scapulothoracic joint is a Winged scaular.
+- A common injury at the Scapulothoracic joint is a Winged scapular.